‘It’ Movie: MTV Will Debut Never-Before-Seen Footage This Sunday!

 The other distinctly possible footage MTV might be showing off this Sunday is a clip of the It movie’s antagonists (dubbed “The Losers Club”) meeting for the first time in the barrens, a wooded stream area in the central town of Derry, Maine.

-The clip was already shown off to a few journalists and movie critics at the It panel during this years SXSW media festival, and some of them wrote about it in their summaries of the festival.
+The clip was already shown off to a few journalists and movie critics at the It panel during this year’s SXSW media festival, and some of them wrote about it in their summaries of the festival.

 “The members of the Losers Club stand outside a standpipe entrance in the town’s Barrens and debate whether to go in, before the discussion is interrupted by another member, Ben Hanscom, arriving and looking badly beaten up,” wrote Don Kaye from Syfy Wire.